 It’s normal and healthy for cats to scratch objects in their environment for many reasons:

 - To remove the dead outer layer of their claws.

 - To mark their territory by leaving both a visual mark and a scent.
-They have scent glands on their paws.
+Cats have scent glands located on their paw pads.

 - To stretch their bodies and flex their feet and claws.

 Scratching is a normal behavior and one that cats are highly motivated to display.
 It’s unrealistic to try to prevent them from scratching.
 Instead, the goal in resolving scratching problems is to redirect the scratching onto acceptable objects.

 The answers to the following questions will help you understand your cat's scratching preferences:

 - Where are the objects located?
 Prominent objects, objects close to sleeping areas and areas near the entrances to a room are often chosen.

 - What texture do they have?
 Are they soft or coarse?
 Are they carpeted?

 - What shape do they have?
 Are they horizontal or vertical?